Medial Collateral Ligament Tear

 The management of an MCL injury is dependent on the grade of injury:

-- Grade I Injury: Rest, Ice, Compression, and Elevation (RICE) with analgesics (typically NSAIDs) is the mainstay.
+- Grade I Injury: Rest, Ice, Compression, and Elevation (RICE) with analgesia (typically NSAIDs) as the mainstay.
 Strength training as tolerated should be incorporated, with an aim to return to full exercise within around 6 weeks.

 - Grade II Injury: Analgesia with a knee brace and weight-bearing/strength training as tolerated.
 Patients should aim to be able to return to full exercise within around 10 weeks